 In 2010, a Federal judge ruled that the states and District of Columbia had failed to meet the terms in the 1999 consent order, and EPA had to complete a TMDL for the various segments of the Chesapeake Bay.
 The TMDL study allocated total amounts of sediment, nitrogen, and phosphorous reductions to the various states, and each state (and DC) developed a Watershed Implementation Plan (WIP) to implement the required reductions.

 Those WIP's identified specific actions that would be completed, with milestones to be measured by EPA every two years.
 If a state failed to make progress, EPA defined "backstop" measure to implement on its own initiative.
-One backstop was to set a lower pollution threshold for permitted MS4 stormwater systems.
-If a state was unable to reduce polluted runoff as planned from private agricultural lands, local/state agencies would have to cut pollution from MS4 systems to make up the difference.
+One backstop was to set a lower pollution threshold for permitted Municipal Separate Storm Sewer System (MS4) systems.
+EPA's leverage: if a state was unable to reduce polluted runoff as planned from private agricultural lands, local/state agencies would have to cut pollution from MS4 stormwater systems to make up the difference.

 Virginia did not choose to divide up its total pollution budgets and allocate certain amounts to individual jurisdictions.
 The Chesapeake Bay computer models lacked the capability to provide such granular detail with any reliability, so the state did not establish quantifiable jurisdiction-specific thresholds for nitrogen, phosphorous, and sediment generated by from different towns/counties/cities.
 Instead, the Virginia WIP simply required local jurisdictions to implement Best Management Practices, such as nutrient management plans for publicly-owned land.